-Native American Women, Leadership and the Native Nonprofit Sector by Raymond Foxworth
+REFLECT Native American Women, Leadership and the Native Nonprofit Sector by Raymond Foxworth, Vice President of Grantmaking, Development and Communications, First Nations Development Institute

 A report released by First Nations Development Institute examines gender and leadership within the Native American nonprofit sector.
-This report is one of few that attempts to examine leadership trends within a specific nonprofit sub-sector, namely leadership by gender within mostly rural and remote reservation-based nonprofits that primarily serve Native American populations.
+This report is one of a few that attempts to examine leadership trends within a specific nonprofit sub-sector, namely leadership by gender within mostly rural and remote reservation-based nonprofits that primarily serve Native American populations.
 Overall, the report finds that leadership within the Native American nonprofit sector looks very different than the national nonprofit sector, as the Native American nonprofit sector is one that is largely led by women.